-We focus on a topic for one term (what we used to call half a term) which means we can cover more topics and provide children with a greater range of experiences.
+We focus on a geography, history or computing topic for one term (what we used to call half a term) which means we can cover more topics and provide children with a greater range of experiences.
 There are two afternoons a week for these subjects so that we can give enough time to teach the topics in depth.
 Children also have one afternoon of science each week, one afternoon of Religious Education and Music, and one afternoon of PHSE (personal, health and social education) and Randwick Runway.
 Randwick Runway is linked to the national curriculum, encompassing PE (yoga), geography (Eco-Schools), design and technology (the café and arts and crafts), art (arts and crafts), English (Randwick Runner and Randwick Worship) and Religious Education (Randwick Worship).

 The curriculum maps show what we teach when.
 We use some schemes to help us with music (Charanga) and PHSE (the Gloucestershire Healthy Living and Learning ‘Pink Curriculum’).
 We have bought the ‘PE Pal’ scheme this year from Atlas Sports; each class has a tablet with PE Pal loaded which provides plans and videos for teachers and children.